 However, Milley said that the militants controlled none of Afghanistan's main cities and Afghan security forces were "consolidating their forces" to protect residents of major cities.

 "A Taliban automatic military takeover is not a foregone conclusion," he said.

-Milley said that more than 200 district centers were under Taliban control.
-Late last month, Milley had said the Taliban controlled 81 district centers in Afghanistan.
+Milley said that more than 200 districts were under Taliban control.
+Late last month, Milley had said the Taliban controlled 81 districts in Afghanistan.

 Milley's comments came hours after the Taliban said on July 21 it would fight only to defend itself over the Muslim holiday of Eid al-Adha but stopped short of declaring a formal cease-fire.

 The Afghan Army has been trained and equipped by the United States, and estimates show it vastly outnumbers the Taliban's ranks, but Milley said numbers are not always sufficient to win a war.